Audiences

 3. Enable the Import toggle.

-5. Add any SFDC fields you frequently use or want to segment by.
+4. Add any HubSpot Contact fields you frequently use or want to segment by.

-7. Select Companies at the top and repeat steps 3–6 for accounts.
+6. Select Companies at the top and repeat for accounts.

 Importing from Snowflake